 In accordance with FASB ASC 260-10-5 Earnings per Share, basic income (loss) per share is computed by dividing net income (loss) by the weighted average number of shares of common stock outstanding during the period.
 Diluted earnings per share is computed by dividing net income (loss) adjusted for income or loss that would result from the assumed conversion of potential common shares from contracts that may be settled in stock or cash by the weighted average number of shares of common stock, common stock equivalents and potentially dilutive securities outstanding during each period.
 The inclusion of the potential common shares to be issued has an anti-dilutive effect on diluted loss per share and therefore they are not included in the calculation.
-Potentially dilutive securities at December 31, 2012 include 6,212.992 options and 28,642 warrants. outstanding during each period.
 The inclusion of the potential common shares to be issued has an anti-dilutive effect on diluted loss per share and therefore they are not included in the calculation.
-Potentially dilutive securities at December 31, 2011 include 2,563,115 options and 173,427 warrants.
+Potentially dilutive securities at December 31, 2013 include 6,921,084 options and 133,334 warrants.
+Potentially dilutive securities at December 31, 2012 include 6,232,992 options and 28,642 warrants.